abderraouf-000/LLMs-Mathematical-Reasoning-Analysis/README.md

 - Maintains compatibility with standard Transformers attention while adding custom features.

 ## Can we replace Key value pairs with semantic features
-For the sake of probing the correlation of different reasoning phases on the self-attention level, We experimented with replacing standard self-attention that uses Key-value pairs by a 28-features vector that consists of (Query token type, Query token position (with respect to generations), key token type, key token position) where types are represented using one-hot encoding.
+To investigate the correlation between different reasoning phases at the self-attention level, we experimented with replacing the standard self-attention mechanism (which relies on key–value pairs) with a **28-feature vector representation**.

-Surprisingly, We tried it on a single layer's head and we found out:
-At the beginning of regression training using a KL divergence loss.
+This vector encodes:

+- **Query token type**
+- **Query token position** (relative to the generation step)
+- **Key token type**
+- **Key token position**

+Token types are represented using **one-hot encoding**.

+We first applied this modification to **a single attention head within one layer** and trained a regression model using **KL-divergence loss**.

+Interestingly, the behavior changes significantly during training.

+### KL Divergence at the Beginning of Training

-![KL divergence at the beginning](Assets/KL_loss_0.png) .VS in later training steps
+![KL divergence at the beginning](Assets/KL_loss_0.png)

+### KL Divergence at Later Training Steps

 ![KL divergence at the end](Assets/KL_loss_end.png)

+## Future Work

+As future work, we plan to further explore replacing the standard self-attention mechanism with **feature-engineered representations**.
+In particular, we aim to investigate the use of **higher-level semantic features** to model interactions between tokens, rather than relying solely on the traditional key–value attention formulation.

+This direction may help reveal whether attention patterns can be approximated or explained through structured features that capture **token roles, reasoning phases, or semantic relationships** during generation.